The-Yak-Collective/yakcollective/join.md

 ---
 # Join the Yak Collective

-The Yak Collective is an online community/network for independent consultants, contractors, and gig economy types.
-We are focused on working together in larger teams, to produce collaborative work, both internally initiated, and for clients.
-As our main work platform, we use [Discord](https://discord.com/), a tool built around voice and text chat channels and originally meant for gamers, to do much of our work.
-Most of our working processes and chats are open to the public.
+The Yak Collective is an online network for independent consultants, contractors, and gig-economy types.
+We are focused on working together in larger teams to produce collaborative work, both internally initiated and for clients.
+We use [Discord](https://discord.com/), a tool built around voice and text chat channels, as our main work platform.
+Most of our work process and chats are open to the public.

 Be sure to take a moment to read our [code of conduct](https://roamresearch.com/#/app/ArtOfGig/page/i92e8kE2x) before joining.